SpatialStats/spatialstats.github.io/pages/r-arcgis-bridge.md

-### Resources to get started using the R-ArcGIS Bridge
+### Resources to Get Started Using the R-ArcGIS Bridge

 #### Using the R-ArcGIS Bridge - Web Course